needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 <img src="images/enable-autocommand.png" width="500" alt="enable-autocommand"/>

 the commands for that ghost will **automatically be sent to the server**.
-Obviously, the following rules apply:
+The following rules apply:
 - the ghost must be owned by your client (requiring the server to set the `GhostOwnerComponent` to your `NetworkIdComponent.Value`),
-- the ghost is `Predicted` or `OwnerPredicted` (i.e. you therefore cannot use an `ICommandData` to control interpolated ghosts),
+- the ghost is `Predicted` or `OwnerPredicted` (i.e. you cannot use an `ICommandData` to control interpolated ghosts),
 - the [AutoCommandTarget](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.AutoCommandTarget.html).Enabled flag is set to true.

 If you are not using `Auto Command Target`, your game code must set the [CommandTargetComponent](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.CommandTargetComponent.html) on the connection entity to reference the entity that the `ICommandData` component has been attached to.
-<br/> You can have multiple command systems, and Netcode for Entities will select the correct one (based on the `ICommandData` type of the entity that points to `CommandTargetComponent`).
+<br/> You can have multiple `ICommandData` in your game, and Netcode for Entities will only send the `ICommandData` for the entity that `CommandTargetComponent` points to.

 When you need to access the inputs from the buffer, you can use an extension method for `DynamicBuffer<ICommandData>` called `GetDataAtTick` which gets the matching tick for a specific frame.
 You can also use the `AddCommandData` utility method (which adds more commands to the ring-buffer for you).

+> [!NOTE]
->~[NOTE] When you update the state of your simulation inside the prediction loop, you must rely only on the commands present in the `ICommandData` buffer (for a given input type).
+> When you update the state of your simulation inside the prediction loop, you must rely only on the commands present in the `ICommandData` buffer (for a given input type).
 Polling input directly, by using UnityEngine.Input or other similar method, or relying on input information not present in the struct implementing the `ICommandData` interface may cause client mis-prediction. </br>

 ## Checking which ghost entities are owned by the player, on the client.
 > [!NOTE]
-It is required you use (and implement) the `GhostOwnerComponent` functionality, for commands to work properly.
+> It is required you use (and implement) the `GhostOwnerComponent` functionality, for commands to work properly.
 For example: By checking the 'Has Owner' checkbox in the `GhostAuthoringComponent`.

 **On the client, it is very common to want to lookup (i.e. query for) entities that are owned by the local player.**
 This is problematic, as multiple ghosts may have the same `CommandBuffer` as your "locally owned" ghost (e.g. when using [Remove Player Prediction](prediction.md#remote-players-prediction), _every other "player" ghost_ will have this buffer),